 Songdo, Incheon, South Korea

-Headquartered in Seoul, South Korea, Samsung Biologics broke ground on its first manufacturing plant in the free economic zone in Songdo, Incheon, in May 2011.
+South Korea-based company Samsung Biologics broke ground on its first manufacturing plant in the free economic zone in Songdo, Incheon, in May 2011.

 Samsung Biologics is a joint venture established in April 2011 between Samsung Electronics (40%), Samsung Everland (40%), Samsung C&T (10%) and Quintiles Transnational (10%).
-Samsung Biologics invested $30m in the new venture.
+Samsung Biologics invested $30m in the joint venture.

 Samsung identified biologics among its new strategic businesses in 2010 and partnered with Quintiles Transnational.
-Samsung Biologics plans to invest $1.96bn (KRW2.1tn) for strengthening its position in the field of biopharmaceuticals.
+Samsung Biologics plans to invest KRW2.1tn ($1.96bn) to strengthen its position in the field of biopharmaceuticals.

-It completed construction of the new facility in July 2013 and received approval from the US Food and Drug Administration (FDA) in 2015, to begin the production.
-The facility is designed to comply with the current good manufacturing practice (GMP) standards.
-It hired approximately 300 people.
+The facility’s construction was completed in July 2013 and it received approval from the US Food and Drug Administration (FDA) to begin production in 2015.
+The facility is designed to comply with current good manufacturing practice (GMP) standards and currently employs around 300 people.

-Designed for multiproduct operations, the facility accommodates a cell culture hall, a research and development laboratory, an upstream suite, a downstream suite and a fill and finish suite, a warehouse and an administration building.
+Designed for multiproduct operations, the facility accommodates a cell culture hall, a research and development laboratory, an upstream suite, a downstream suite, a fill and finish suite, a warehouse and an administration building.

-The site also houses dedicated automated glass washers and autoclaves.
-Two separate grade B inoculation suites minimise the risk of cross-contamination and changeover time.
+The site also houses dedicated automated glass washers and autoclaves, with two separate grade B inoculation suites to minimise the risk of cross-contamination and changeover time.

 The downstream process GMP purification area houses four separate suites to improve flexibility and minimise turnover time.
 Each suite can be configured to suit client requirements.

 Separate areas are dedicated for pre and post-viral equipment cleaning.
-Classified as grade C or higher, the suites are installed with chromatography skids, columns, UF / DF skids and virus filtration skids.
+Classified as grade C or higher, the suites are installed with chromatography skids, columns, ultrafiltration/diafiltration (UF/DF) skids and virus filtration skids.

-Access to sensitive zones is via an air-lock vestibule with interlocks.
-The layout allows optimum flow of personnel, materials, samples, products and waste.
+Sensitive zones are accessible via an air-lock vestibule with interlocks.
+The layout allows for the optimum flow of personnel, materials, samples, products and waste.

 The facility also undertakes contract manufacturing of biopharmaceuticals.
-Due to rising demand for biopharmaceuticals, Samsung Biologics expects to annually generate KRW1.8tn by 2020.
+Due to rising demand for biopharmaceuticals, Samsung Biologics expects to generate KRW1.8tn ($1.56bn) a year by 2020.

-The expansion programme included the construction of second plant at Songdo site by 2015.
-The new plant began its operations in March 2016.
+The expansion programme included the construction of a second plant at the Songdo site by 2015.
+The new plant began operations in March 2016.

 The expansion added six 15,000l bioreactors to the facility.
 Downstream capacity was also added with streamlined purification suites with pre and post-viral segregation.

-Samsung also broke ground in December 2015 for the third plant in the free economic zone in Songdo, as part of its expansion plan.
-The new plant is expected to commence production in 2018.
+In December 2015, Samsung broke ground on its third plant in Songdo’s free economic zone as part of its expansion plan.
+The plant is expected to begin production in 2018.